zekaryas1/notes/docs/Frameworks/React/React native.md

 ```

 - useSafeAreaInsets
 	- Hook gives you direct access to the safe area insets.
-This can be useful when you want to place element(i.e Header) to safe area by setting styles like paddingTop.
+This can be useful when you want to place element(i.e. Header) to safe area by setting styles like paddingTop.

 ```js
 import { useSafeAreaInsets } from 'react-native-safe-area-context';